preactjs/preact-www/content/guide/differences-from-react.md

 ---
-name: Differences to React
+name: Differences from React
-permalink: '/guide/differences-to-react'
+permalink: '/guide/differences-from-react'
 ---

-# Differences to React
+# Differences from React

 Preact itself is not intended to be a reimplementation of React.
 There are differences.
 Many of these differences are trivial, or can be completely removed by using [preact-compat], which is a thin layer over Preact that attempts to achieve 100% compatibility with React.